 Ok, so we know that high quality fish oil has a wide variety of health benefits.

-And for fish oil, we’re really looking for high DHA and EPA to get most of the benefits.
+So for fish oil, we’re really looking for high DHA and EPA to get most of the benefits.

 A lot of fish oil on the market (most of it to be honest) is labeled “Fish Oil” in big letters on the bottle.
-The problem is that it’s often a blend of fish oil mixed with other inferior oils, or it is just a cheaper type of fish oil which is low in “the good stuff”, namely DHA, EPA, and other Omega 3 fatty acids.
+The problem is that it’s often a blend of fish oil mixed with other inferior oils, or it is just a cheaper type of raw fish oil which is low in “the good stuff”, namely DHA, EPA, and other Omega 3 fatty acids.

 Note: Any type of raw fish oil is actually relatively low in DHA and EPA.
-If you want to get high levels of DHA and EPA you need to process the oil to “concentrate” the DHA and EPA into much higher levels.
+If you want to get high levels of DHA and EPA you need to process the oil to extract or “concentrate” the DHA and EPA into much higher levels.
 As noted above, if this processing is done well, it is also possible to remove essentially all of the mercury and other heavy metal toxins that may have been in the raw oil in the first place.

 Each capsule of our fish oil for example, has 240 mg of DHA, 340 mg of EPA, and 620 mg of total Omega 3 fatty acids.
 We also mix it with a little bit of natural lemon oil (more on that below) to make it taste and smell a little better, and help eliminate any “fish burps” or bad aftertaste.